cozybearca/django-client-framework-docs/docs/html/_sources/intro/manage-backend-permissions.rst.txt

             if user can read object:
                 respond 200 OK with updated object
             else:
-                respond 204 OK with message "the object is updated but you have no permission to view it"
+                respond 204 No Content with message "the object is updated but you have no permission to view it"